caverac/agd-doc/tutorial.rst

 With our simple dataset in hand, we can use GaussPy to decompose the spectrum into Gaussian functions.
 To do this, we must specify the smoothing parameter :math:`\alpha`.
-For now, we will guess a value of :math:`\alpha=10`.
-Later in this chapter we will learn about training AGD to select the optimal value of :math:`\alpha`.
+For now, we will guess a value of :math:`\alpha=1`.
+In later chapters we will discuss training the AGD algorithm to select the optimal value of :math:`\alpha`.

 The following is an example code for running GaussPy.
 We will use the "one-phase" decomposition to begin with.
 We must specify the following parameters: